 Second prize goes to Le Bistro Gourmand in Old Nice, who won their short-lived star just a year after opening, but they’re still a star in our book.
-Weekday lunches only, they offer a 3-course blackboard Market Menu, changing daily depending on what they found in the market, for just 25€, or just 21€ if you only want 2 courses.
+Weekday lunches only, they offer a 3-course blackboard Market Menu for just 25€, or just 21€ if you only want 2 courses.
 3 Rue Desboutin, Tram stops Massena or Opera, +33 4 92 14 55 55 Open 7 days a week

 - Best Restaurants in Nice: Top Tier